5 Effective Customer Engagement Tips for Insurance Marketers

 It’s a simple concept: find the holes in your communication and fill them in.
 As we said above, listening to your customers is the best way to accurately locate those holes.

 What questions do they continue to ask?
 What concerns do they repeatedly raise?
 When they don’t have answers, chances are they’re doing one of two things.
-Either they’re putting needless strain on your call centres in an attempt to connect with someone and find clarity; or they’re too overwhelmed to find a resolution, and simply end up frustrated and more prone to switching insurance providers.
+Either they’re putting needless strain on your call centers in an attempt to connect with someone and find clarity; or they’re too overwhelmed to find a resolution, and simply end up frustrated and more prone to switching insurance providers.

 Neither of these scenarios are where you want to be.
 Too many businesses wait until customers are dissatisfied before directly engaging with them.